Best Dry Fruits for Breastfeeding Moms

 Pumpkin seeds are an excellent source of omega-3 fatty acids for the baby's brain development.

-They are high in Iron, fibre, and zinc, which are necessary for the immune system & important for brain cell and nerve development.
+They are high in Iron, fibre, and zinc, necessary for the immune system, brain cells, and nerve development.

 Flaxseeds are also known as linseeds.